SMSpp-Project/smspp-project/README.md

 # SMS++ System Tests

-A set of system tests for the the SMS++ core library and several other modules.
+A set of system tests for the SMS++ core library and several other modules.

 Since most of the tests we devised for the SMS++ project require multiple